 New York State is home to some pretty famous schools like Columbia, NYU and Cornell.
 But the highest earning graduates often come from a school you've probably never heard of: SUNY Maritime, a small public college in the Bronx.
-SUNY Maritime produces some of the highest paid graduates in the nation -- they even beat long-time earnings champion Harvey Mudd College.
+SUNY Maritime produces some of the highest paid graduates in the nation.
 They focus on two types of degrees -- engineering and business -- and that seems to be the perfect formula for earning power.

 Colgate University, a small private liberal arts college, comes in high overall for the highest paid graduates with 10 or more years of experience.
 Colgate grads only earn a relatively small salary in the first five years out of college, but once they have amassed more experience, their salary skyrockets.
 That's a perfect illustration of the long-term salary growth we see with quality liberal arts and humanities majors.